vniems/BD-Lithium/README.md

 ### This is the README for the project of “Bipolar Disorder and Lithium Response: Pharmacogenomic  Study”.
 ### Note that this project is temporality under development, and coming soon.
+Some info is not completed.